-21. An example of the inherent power of the U.S. government is the acquisition of the , which was necessary to secure support for ratification of the Constitution in several states, including Maryland.
+- e.
+Acquiring new territory

+- 19. What is the constitutional basis for the implied powers of the national government found in Article I, Section 8, clause 18 of the U.S. Constitution?

-- a. colonies on the Atlantic seaboard
+- a.
+Enclave clause

 - b.
+Supremacy clause

+- c.
+Necessary and proper clause

+- d.
+Commerce clause

+- e.
+Full faith and credit clause

+- 20. Which acquisition by the United States is an example of the inherent power used by the U.S. government to secure support for ratification of the Constitution in several states, including Maryland?

+- a.
+Colonies on the Atlantic seaboard

+- b.
 Northwest Territory

 - c.
 Pacific Islands

 - d.
 Caribbean islands

-- e. southern states
+- e.
+Southern states

-22. Identify an action that is prohibited to the national government by the U.S. Constitution.
+- 21. Which action is the national government prohibited from doing by the U.S. Constitution?

 - a.
-Admitting new states - b.
-Establishing post offices - c.
-Raising and supporting the military - d.
-Regulating interstate commerce - e.
-Passing laws that restrain freedom of speech - 23.
-Most of the powers prohibited to the national government are listed in to the U.S. Constitution. a.
-Article I, Section 8 and in the last four amendments - b.
-Article I, Section 9 and in the first eight amendments - c. the Ninth Amendment - d. the Preamble and the First Amendment - e. the Tenth Amendment - 24.
-Under which of the following circumstances is the Tenth Amendment resurrected? - a.
-In the event of the failure of the Ninth Amendment to decide the extent of the states' rights - b.
-In the event of widespread support for increased regulation by the national government - c.
-In the event of increased support for states' rights - d.
-In the event of failure of the Supreme Court in granting greater rights to the national government - e.
-In the event of the failure of the Second Amendment - 25.
-Which of the following powers is denied by the Constitution to the states? - a.
-The power to regulate intrastate commerce - b.
-The power to conduct elections - c.
-The power to establish local governments - d.
-The power to enter into treaties with other countries - e.
-The power to ratify amendments made to the Constitution
+Admitting new states

+- b.
+Establishing post offices

+- c.
+Raising and supporting the military

+- d.
+Regulating interstate commerce

+- e.
+Passing laws that restrain freedom of speech

+- 22. Where in the U.S. Constitution are most of the powers listed that the national government is prohibited from doing?

+- a.
+Article I. Section 8 and in the last four amendments

+- b.
+Article I, Section 9 and in the first eight amendments

+- c.
+The Twenty-Sixth Amendment

+- d.
+The Preamble and the First Amendment

+- e.
+The Tenth Amendment

+- 23. Under which of the following circumstances is the Tenth Amendment resurrected?

+- a.
+In the event of the failure of the Ninth Amendment to decide the extent of the states' rights

+- b.
+In the event of widespread support for increased regulation by the national government

+- c.
+In the event of increased support for states' rights

+- d.
+In the event of failure of the Supreme Court in granting greater rights to the national government

+- e.
+In the event of the failure of the Second Amendment

+- 24. Which of the following powers is denied by the Constitution to the states?